MTHSEK006/Power-subsystem-PCB/README.md

 MTHSEK006 & MKFMOR011**

 **Description**
 This project involves the development of the micro-mouse power sub-system.
 The power sub-system is used to power the entire micro-mouse.
 There are eight requirements in total.
 These requirements will be equally divided between MTHSEK006 and MFKMOR011.
+MTHSEK006 requirements designs can be found under pearl-design branch and MFKMOR011 requirements design can be found under morena-design branch.
 At the end of the project, the power sub-system should be able to integrate with other components of the micro-mouse which include the motherboard, processor and sensing unit.

 **Structure**
 * PCB_v2.1: This includes the final PCB design.
 Contains Kicad files.